 Any amount withdrawn from your RRIF must be declared as income on your T1 General Income Tax Return.
 Your financial institution will provide you with a T4-RIF.
 Any withdrawals from a Spousal RRIF are declared on the spouse's income tax.

-The Attribution rule applies to Spousal RRIFs.
+Attribution rules apply to Spousal RRIFs.
 As long as only the minimum amount is withdrawn from the RRIF, the spouse-annuitant must declare the income and pay tax on it.
 However, if amounts in excess of the minimum amount are withdrawn, the contributor will have to pay the taxes on it if s/he made contributions to the spousal RRSP within 3 years of it being converted to a Spousal RRIF.
 You can learn more here.